-Call 911 for any of the following signs of a heart attack:
+- You have any of the following signs of a heart attack:

-- Squeezing, pressure, fullness, or pain in your chest that lasts longer than a few minutes or returns
+- Squeezing, pressure, or pain in your chest

 - Discomfort or pain in your back, neck, jaw, stomach, or arm

-- Shortness of breath or breathing problems
+- Shortness of breath

-- You have chest pain that is more frequent, or you have chest pain at rest.
+- You have chest pain at rest.

 - You have questions or concerns about your condition or care.

-Your healthcare provider may recommend that you attend cardiac rehabilitation (rehab).
-This is a program run by specialists who will help you safely strengthen your heart and reduce the risk of more heart disease.
+is a program run by specialists who will help you safely strengthen your heart and reduce the risk for more heart disease.
 The plan includes exercise, relaxation, stress management, and heart-healthy nutrition.
 Healthcare providers will also check to make sure any medicines you are taking are working.